zstephens/neat-genreads/README.md

 ## vcf_compare_OLD.py

 Tool for comparing VCF files.
+This program needs updates, as it is slow and somewhat touchy to use at the moment.

 ```
 python vcf_compare_OLD.py